Kenneth-Rakentine/Grains/README.md

 (use keyboard or on-screen buttons)

 1. Drop an audio file into the import window, or click inside to open file browser
-2. Press [SPACEBAR] to begin audio playback
+2. Press [SPACEBAR] (or 'START' on-screen button) to begin audio playback
 3. Use the numeric keys (0-9) to change the start position of the audio file and scan through the waveform manually
 4. Use arrow keys (←/→) for fine position navigation
 5. Press and hold the alphabetical keys to play the audio chromatically across 3 octaves: